elmpoint-org/epc-next/README.md

     1. Create an IAM user ([tutorial](https://guide.sst.dev/chapters/create-an-iam-user.html)) with administrator access.

     1. Register the IAM user in your environment.

-       You can do this by creating the file `client/.env`, which should look like this:
+       Create a new file called `.env` in the root project folder.

+       Fill in the file with one of the two formats below based on your preference:

        ```sh
        # if you only use this AWS account for this project...
        AWS_ACCESS_KEY_ID=abc123
        AWS_SECRET_ACCESS_KEY=abc123

        # -- OR --

        # if you have already regstered an AWS profile on your machine...
        AWS_PROFILE=your-profile-name-here
        ```

 1.  **Create a Tiptap account.** The site uses Tiptap for rich text editing, and they require that you create a free account to access their code.
-Follow Tiptap's instructions [here](https://tiptap.dev/docs/guides/pro-extensions#configure-per-project-authentication) to do so.
+Follow Tiptap's instructions [here](https://tiptap.dev/docs/guides/pro-extensions#configure-global-authentication)—use the commands for _pnpm_.

 1.  **Install project dependencies.** Run the following command in the root project folder to install the required dependencies:
     ```
     pnpm install